 Many clients living with anxiety, depression, low self esteem and or anger management and other issues benefit from developing their assertiveness skills which I have been teaching for many years.

 Perhaps you feel uncertain about the cause of your distress or keep having negative thoughts whizzing around your head, perhaps interfering with your concentration, your ability to sleep or even to do your job or to study or to focus on challenges at home.

 When I work with COUPLES I ensure that both of you have time to speak and address your concerns and where appropriate I use some ways of working to repair problems and to bring you closer in some ways which you might find surprising, based on some valuable established research.
 Some sessions are together as a couple and usually I also see each of you separately as well.

 In each session we usually work both on issues of conflict and on addressing building your love and affection.

 I often with work with PARENTS, CHILDREN and YOUNG PEOPLE using various ways of building positive relationships and trust and handling difficulties whether within or from outside the family.

 Especially for eating disorders I also offer to go to some clients’ homes to help you to explore patterns of behaviour at home whether you live alone or with others (with a chaperone).
 Based on research, I build a household or family therapy based approach where appropriate.

-Appointments are available primarily in the afternoons and evenings with the latest starting at 9pm and I also see some clients in the morning and at weekends.
+Appointments are available primarily in the afternoons and evenings with the latest starting at 9pm (through videocall and phone sessions can sometimes be later especially for international clients) and I also see some clients in the morning and at weekends.